aliciaxl/catalog-SEA/README.md

 # Chair Catalog - SEA Stage 2 Project Assessment

 Chair catalog website created for the Snap Engineering Academy project assessment stage.
-The website displays a catalog of chair, displayed as cards with an image and information including the product name, designer, year made, manufacturer, and a brief description.
-The app allows users to view, search through, add, remove, and sort items in the catalog.
+The website displays a catalog of chairs, displayed as cards with an image and information including the product name, designer, year made, manufacturer, and a brief description.
+The app allows users to:
+   * View catalogued chairs.
+   * Search for a chair by product name, designer, manufacturer, or description.
+   * Add a chair into the catalog using a form.
+   * Remove a chair.
+   * Sort the list of chairs based on product name, designer, or year.

 ## Goal